xu2333/xu2333.github.io/_posts/2015-7-6-Web-Hearthstone.md

 Our Apache server was located on my computer, supporting register, log-in, ranking list and card appreciation.
 The communications were implemented through Web Socket.
 All the data were stored in MySQL.

-Following pictures shown the functions of our system.
+Following pictures show the functions of our system.

 ![hs_1.jpg]({{ site.baseurl }}/images/hs_1.jpg)